martkist/martkist/README.md

 - Decentralized escrow service

-For more information, as well as an immediately useable, binary version of the Syscoin client sofware, see https://www.syscoin.org.
+For more information, as well as an immediately useable, binary version of the Martkist client sofware, see https://www.martkist.org.

 License
 -------

-Syscoin Core is released under the terms of the MIT license.
+Martkist Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/syscoin/syscoin/tags) are created to indicate new official, stable release versions of Syscoin Core.
+[Tags](https://github.com/martkist/martkist/tags) are created to indicate new official, stable release versions of Martkist Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).